stevepiercy/AuthorizeNet_AIM/README.md

     $results;
     ]

+See the comments embedded in the tag's code for proper configuration.

 For rapid testing:

-* Create a new file.
-* Paste the `AuthorizeNet_AIM` tag into it.
-* Copy the snippet above, and paste it after the tag.
+* Copy the files `AuthorizeNet_AIM.inc` and `AuthorizeNet_AIM.lasso` to your web server.
+* Configure settings in both files accordingly.
+The settings in the latter override the former.
-* Save and load the page to see the results.
+* Save and load `AuthorizeNet_AIM.lasso` to see the results.

-See the comments embedded in the tag's code for proper configuration.

 Additional eCommerce Resources
 ------------------------------